Have $5? Let's Self-Host a Next.js app With Prisma

 CMD ["node", "server.js"]

-Add a .dockerignore:
+Add .dockerignore:

 node_modules